 - local, state, or federal law enforcement personnel, upon their written request, may receive the following information:

-- any information provided by the EU for the purpose of investigating an alleged violation of the Federal Regulations, or
+- any information provided by the household for the purpose of investigating an alleged violation of the Federal Regulations, or

-- the address, social security number, and a photograph of the EU member, if available, if the EU member is fleeing to avoid prosecution or custody for a crime, or an attempt to commit a crime that is considered a felony, or is violating a condition of probation or parole.
+- the address, social security number, and a photograph of the household member, if available, if the household member is fleeing to avoid prosecution or custody for a crime, or an attempt to commit a crime that is considered a felony, or is violating a condition of probation or parole.